edibegovic/SecurityPrivacy/report/report_private.md

 ###### A)

 The votes for each party, Green and Red, are summed for each voting method.
-A statistical test, like the Chi-squared test, can then be performed on the summed values from the sample and the totals from the election results.
+A statistical test, like the Chi-squared test, can then be performed on the summed values from the survey and the totals from the election results.

 ###### B)

 The votes for each party, Green and Red, are summed for each voting method in the survey data.
-A statistical method, like the T-test, can then be applied or a more naïve approach can be taken by just comparing the ratio of in person and e-votes and setting a significant difference standard.
+A statistical method, like the T-test, can then be applied or a more naïve approach can be taken by just comparing the ratio of in person and e-votes.

 ###### C)

-The demographic variables used are *sex*, *zip*, *citizenship*, *education* and *party* for the survey dataset.
+The demographic variables used are *sex*, *zip*, *citizenship* and *education* for the survey dataset.
 We follow the same steps as in **B**, but further subdivide the voting proportions by demographic variables.
-A statistical method, like the T-test, can then be applied on the demographic variables against the population proportions or a more naïve approach can be taken by just comparing the ratio of in person and e-votes for the demographic factors and setting a significant difference standard.
+A statistical method, like the T-test, can then be applied on the demographic variables against the population proportions (from survey) or a more naïve approach can be taken by simply comparing the ratio of physical and e-votes for the demographic factors against the survey proportions.